 – Access the WatchGuard Server Center (from the tray or start menu).

 – General settings for Log and Report server configuration by confirming the encryption keys and passkeys carefully.

 – Configure the Log and Report Server settings by Selecting the database location carefully by browsing to the defined path.

-Note: Moreover, Once you’ve completed the setup of WatchGuard Log Server, it’s important to note that altering the directory location for increased space cannot be done through the Log Server user interface.
+Note: Moreover, Once you’ve completed the setup of the WatchGuard Log Server.
+It’s important to note that altering the directory location for increased space cannot be done through the Log Server user interface.

 Exclude these ports in your anti-virus solution

 To ensure a smooth operation of the setup WatchGuard Log Server, it’s essential to exclude the PostgreSQL database folder from your Anti-Virus scanner and Backup program’s target list.